 - That’s all!

-You can now navigate back to “Audience” reporting section to watch all the metric to calculate and display the “Users” in reporting.
+You can now navigate back to the “Audience” reporting section to watch all the metrics to calculate and display the “Users” in reporting.

 I’ve also recorded screen capture video while changing the settings in my Google Analytics account.